 The Wantirna village should be marketed by mid-next year.

-Longriver listed the land with $60m-plus price hopes.
+Longriver listed the land with $60m price hopes, which is what it achieved.